Tom’s Rating (3.5 / 5)

 The built in tuner was great.
 It could be activated with foot switch and it would mute the amp while you tuned to the lights on the foot switch.
-I purchased the separate 4 button foot switch (it came with a 2 button) and it gave a lot of control though it took a bit to wrap your head around the controls.
+I purchased the separate 4 button foot switch (it came with a 2 button) and it gave a lot of control though it took a bit to wrap your head around the settings.

-You might notice that I write all this in past tense.
-This is because I really never us this amp anymore.
+I write all this in past tense because I really never us this amp anymore.
 For a 2 main reasons.
 Reason 1 is that I picked up a new amp.
-Reason 2 is the fatal flaw.
-Managing the presets.
+Reason 2 is the fatal flaw, managing the presets.

-To manage the different presets on the amp you can either control them with an LCD screen on the amp itself or you can a USB cable and connect the amp to a computer where you manage the tones with Fender’s Fuse software.
+To manage the different presets on the amp you can either control them with an LCD screen on the amp itself or you can use a USB cable and connect the amp to a computer where you manage the tones with Fender’s Fuse software.
 Managing the tones directly on the amp is tedious.
 Given that you can have 100 tones it’s just really not practical to set every one via the amp.
 It’s good for adjustments but to set everything up you really need to do that with a computer.